globocom/secDevLabs/owasp-top10-2017-apps/a1/copy-n-paste/README.md

 <img src="images/CopyNPaste.png" align="center"/>

-CopyNPaste is Golang web application that uses an API and a simple front end to simulate a login page.
-It has both `/register` and `/login` routes that, by communicating with a MySQL database, enables users register and enter into a generic system.
+CopyNPaste is a Golang web application that uses an API and a simple front end to simulate a login page.
+It has both `/register` and `/login` routes that, by communicating with a MySQL database, enable users register and enter into a generic system.

 ## Index